khamidou/khamidou.github.io/_drafts/endless.markdown

 Now, with the streaming services with moved to another order of magnitude.
 The size of our library was limited by the size of our (already gigantic) disks.
 But how do you handle millions of tracks?
 Spotify and Xbox Music think we still want playlists of songs, just like Winamp had in 2001.
-This is sad because we'd rather not have
+Of course, we can use sophisticated suggestion algorithms, but these algorithms are mostly black boxes: they're great when you're want to listen to the radio, but nothing more.

+I think the answer to this problem is introducing another abstraction.
+Like [Map of Metal](http://mapofmetal.com/#/home)